Privacy and Security

 Note: MCP allows you to use different AI models (Claude, GPT-4, etc.) through external clients.
 The model used is determined by your MCP client, not by DBCode.
 Like Copilot Tools, MCP can send actual data values when executing queries.

-Important: The hosted model is only used for inline completion.
-Copilot Tools and MCP do not use the hosted model - they require GitHub Copilot or an external AI client respectively.
+Important: Hosted models are used for inline completion and execution plan analysis only.
+Copilot Tools and MCP do not use hosted models - they require GitHub Copilot or an external AI client respectively.

 Data Flow

-- Schema is sent to DBCode’s API, then forwarded to GROQ over encrypted HTTPS
+Section titled “Data Handling”- Data is sent to DBCode’s API, then routed through Vercel AI Gateway over encrypted HTTPS

-- No persistent storage of schema information by DBCode or GROQ
+- No persistent storage of schema, queries, or execution plans by DBCode or model providers

 - Requests are processed and discarded